If you have a mutt, studying the dog tail can help you determine what breeds make up your pup.

 Bristled tails are usually a sign a dog is on the defense.

 Why do dogs wag their tails and does the direction of dog tail wagging mean anything?
-Some behaviorists even believe how a dog wags their tail from left to right or vice-verse indicates their familiarity to who they are meeting or greeting.
+Some behaviorists even believe how a dog wags their tail from left to right or vice-verse indicates their familiarity with who they are meeting or greeting.
 Left to right, means a stranger.
 Right to left, means they recognize you.

 Dog tail wagging in circles usually means the dog is happy or excited.
+When your dog wags tail while lying down, it means he’s content.
+When your dog holds his tail up and still, it means he’s wary.

 Dog tail positions